 Persian cats and

 Pugs) naturally have "noisier" breathing compared with some other breeds.
 If you're not sure what's considered normal for your pet, ask your vet.
-Dogs and cats can develop
+Dogs and

 heart disease, respiratory infections and other conditions that might change the way they breathe.
 Changes to pay attention to include obvious things like coughing, sneezing, labored breathing or wheezing.
 Sometimes signs of heart or respiratory illness can be more subtle, such as being reluctant to exercise or play, or getting tired or winded more easily than normal.
 Contact your vet if your pet seems to be having breathing problems.

 Digestive System: For most pets who regularly receive a quality, balanced diet, their appetite, toilet habits and stool quality tend to be relatively consistent.

 Diarrhea or vomiting can clearly indicate a problem, but other signs of digestive issues might be less obvious.
 Watch for changes in appetite, an abdomen that seems swollen or larger than normal, burping more than usual, passing gas, passing stool that's a different color or consistency than normal, or having trouble passing stool.

 Urinary System: Let your vet know about any changes in your pet's urination.
 Having